 ✨ Perhaps the greatest thing that happened to me in February was that I finally got back into drawing.
 I haven’t drawn anything (except biology-related things) for three years and it felt good to sketch and doodle again.
 My art is mediocre at best but I’m learning again which is all that matters.
 It’s also very therapeutic to draw while listening to audiobooks and I’m kicking myself for not doing that sooner.
 Will my skills get good enough for me to share my art here someday?
 I don’t know.
 Only time will tell.
 Wish me luck I guess.

-✨ I tweaked my Notion pages a bit in preparation for my second semester of uni.
+✨ I tweaked my Notion pages a bit in preparation for my second semester of uni (original Notion template from @velvetjournal on Twitter).
 I also filled in my bookish corner with more widgets just because I got bored that one day in February.
 Here are some pics:

 ✨ I drowned myself in anime in February as well, to no one’s surprise.
 I also watched one good sci-fi movie and two Haikyuu movies because I miss the characters so much and the brainrot won’t let me go.
 I didn’t binge all Haikyuu movies in one go because I’m saving them up for days when I need serotonin the most.